-Core Components ISO ITU NIST W3C ITU-T Y.3081, Self-controlled identity based on blockchain: Requirements and framework "A Taxonomic Approach to Understanding Emerging Blockchain Identity Management Systems", dated January 12, 2020 Decentralized Identifiers (DIDs) v1.0 Core architecture, data model, and representations, 19 JULY 2022 ; and Verifiable Credentials Data Model v2.0 the program is recorded on the distributed ledger. functions formerly assumed by a traditional credential Service Provider (SP), such as ID registry and authentication.
-Credentials Storage Methods ISO/TR 23244:2020(E) "Blockchain and distributed ledger technologies - Privacy and personally identifiable information protection considerations" 5.6.2.3 Off-chain storage Where data is held off-chain, privacy and PII protection can be addressed by adopting the approach of ISO/IEC 29100.
-Blockchain and DLT systems typically use hashes of files to allow the actual data to be held off-chain whilst a record of the file, confirming the existence of the file at a certain moment in time and its provenance and authenticity and enabling verification of its integrity, is held on the The blockchain ledger is leveraged to record identity information for discovery, the reference of the data stored off-chain and digests of credentials and attestations.
-In the meantime, the smart contract can implement many functions formerly assumed by a traditional credential SP, such as ID registry and authentication.
+Core Components ISO ITU NIST W3C core components 150 ITU-T Y.3081, Self-controlled identity based on blockchain: Requirements and framework 18 "A Taxonomic Approach to Understanding Emerging Blockchain Identity Management Systems", dated January 12, 2020 Decentralized Identifiers (DIDs) v1.0 Core architecture, data model, and representations, 19 JULY 2022; and Verifiable Credentials Data Model v2.0 5.6.2.3 Off-chain storage Where data is held off-chain, privacy and PII protection can be addressed by adopting the approach of ISO/IEC 29100.
+Blockchain and DLT systems typically use hashes of files to allow the actual data to be held off-chain whilst a record of the file, confirming the existence of the file at a certain moment in time and its provenance and authenticity and enabling verification of its integrity, is held on the blockchain assumed by a traditional credential SP, such as ID registry and authentication.
 The blockchain enables the entity to control and manage its ID and credentials while leaving the SPs or networks to focus on authentication and verification.
-Storage of credentials can be implemented using a blockchain or off-chain.
-Off-chain credentials may be stored by a subject in a wallet application (i.e., Digital Wallet).
 There are both onchain and offchain credentials storage and management methods, though they present different usability, privacy, and security implications.
 Onchain credentials often only require onchain storage for the hashes of the credentials with the non-hash data being stored on any data store a subject has access to, be it a designated custodian or a decentralized storage system such as IPFS [40].
-The integrity of the data may be checked by the receiving party by hashing the credential and comparing the hash with the one Verifiable Credentials Data Model v2.0 - W3C Working Draft 26 January 2024: 8.13 Storage Providers and Data Mining When a holder receives a verifiable credential from an issuer, the verifiable credential needs to be stored somewhere (for example, in a credential repository).
+The integrity of the data may be checked by the receiving party by hashing the credential and comparing the hash with the one found on the blockchain.
+The hashes are often stored as state variables or blockchain logs, the latter being sometimes cheaper than onchain storage (e.g., Ethereum events).
+When a holder receives a verifiable credential from an issuer, the verifiable credential needs to be stored somewhere (for example, in a credential repository).
 Holders are warned that the information in a verifiable credential is sensitive in nature and highly individualized, making it a high value target for data mining.
 Services that advertise free storage of verifiable credentials might in fact be mining personal data and selling it to organizations wanting to build individualized profiles on people and organizations.
-Holders need to be aware of the
+Holders need to be aware of the terms of service for their credential repository, specifically the correlation and data mining protections in place for those who store their verifiable Some effective mitigations for data mining and profiling include using: Software that encrypts verifiable credentials such that a service provider cannot